 I started teaching at Park Forest Elementary in 1996 as a third grade teacher.
 Prior to that, I had completed my student teaching in a second grade classroom at Ferguson Township Elementary.
 After graduating from Penn State in 1995 with a degree in elementary education and a minor in psychology, my husband and I moved to West Chester, Pa.
 During that time, I worked in a Children's Learning Center.
 We quickly jumped at the opportunity to return to State College when I was offered a teaching job at Park Forest.
 Park Forest Elementary held a special place in my heart.
 It was my elementary school!!
 For 17 years, I loved teaching third and fourth grade.
-Six years ago, I moved down to primary and am so excited to continue my new adventures with first graders.
+Nine years ago, I moved down to primary and am so excited to continue my adventures with first graders.

 I am delighted to be your child's teacher this year.
 During the first weeks of school, we will spend a lot of time getting to know each other and learning the expectations of our classroom community.
 Community building activities are crucial to the development of a learning environment where children feel safe and welcome, and are willing to take risks in learning.
 One of my top priorities as your child's teacher is to make your child feel good about himself/herself and look forward to coming to our classroom each day to learn many new things.

 I am looking forward to a wonderful year.
 Please feel free to contact me at email@example.com or 272-8332 if you have any questions or concerns.